noahsub/Aspenlog/Writerside/topics/Overview.md

 - Python code integrated with REST API.
 - Frontend applications will retrieve data in JSON format.
 - Use of Python modules (Seaborn, Matplotlib) and public APIs through the backend.
+- Capability to export data in Excel format.
+- Save and resume functionality using JSON serialization.

 ### Frontend
 - Two separate frontends for the applications.
 - Built using Electron platform and JavaScript.
 - Compatibility across major platforms.
 - Notable Electron framework use (e.g., Microsoft Teams, VS Code, Slack).

-### SPENLOG 2020 Application
-- Capability to export data in Excel format.
-- Save and resume functionality using JSON serialization.

 ### Graphics
 - Graphical User Interface (GUI) for interaction.